lightingbro46/S3MediaKit/README.md

 - Guidance
 ```
-1. Enter the ZLMediaKit directory and execute `git submodule update --init` to download the code for ZLToolKit.
+1. Enter the S3MediaKit directory and execute `git submodule update --init` to download the code for ZLToolKit.
 2. Open the project with CMake GUI and generate the Visual Studio project file.
-3. Find the project file (ZLMediaKit.sln), double-click to open it with VS2017.
+3. Find the project file (S3MediaKit.sln), double-click to open it with VS2017.
 4. Choose to compile the Release version.
 Find the target file and run the test cases.
 ```